nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

     for today’s workshop.
 This contains all the commands we will build today.
 This is your reference.
 5. Open a new R Script by clicking **File > New File > R Script**.
-You will type most commands for todays lesson here and click “Run” to send them to the console.
+You will type most commands for today’s lesson here and click “Run” to send them to the console.

 ### R packages